 This page is an attempt to encourage a dialogue about reproducibility in econometric research.
 Like the weather, reproducibility of research is a topic of frequent discussion, but little action.
 Experience suggests that mandates by journals and the NSF notwithstanding, research in both econometric theory and applications remains difficult to reproduce.
 This is particularly true for students or new Ph.ds in the field who, quite properly, are reluctant to approach senior colleagues about "filling in the gory details" of what they may have done a decade ago.

 Central archives for data and programs have not met with widespread acceptance in econometrics.
-There is no archive in econometrics which plays the important role that statlib plays in statistics.
-But no central archive can serve the full function required of providing complete details of published work in a transparent form, easily accessible by a worldwide audience.
+There is no archive in econometrics which plays the important role that statlib used to play in statistics.
+But no central archive can ever serve the full function required of providing complete details of published work in a transparent form, easily accessible by a worldwide audience.
 If this is to be realized, it seems it must happen in a decentralized manner.
 Individual researchers must be convinced that it is in their own interest to provide details as part of the effort to encourage the dissemination of their ideas.
 Of (mostly historical interest there is an early draft of a note on reproducible research available here.

 There are many impediments, not the least of which is the "Tower of Babel"